dogecv/DogeCV/docs/detectors/Jewel.md

 **STATUS:** _90% Competition Ready_
 **LAST UPDATED:** _1/1/2017 with DogeCV 1.1_

+**WARNING** - This detector was made for an older competition.
+It is no longer being developed, but is still here for refrence purposes.

 # About
 This detector detects the jewels on their stand and returns their orientation.